 Linda - Television Production Company, Bristol

 Protecting intellectual property is often a crucial consideration for entertainment businesses.
-As one of your most valuable assets, intellectual property including trademarks, patents and copyrights, should be registered and updated.
+Your most valuable assets, from intellectual property including trademarks, patents and copyrights, should be registered and updated.

-If a buyer discovers that IP is unprotected when carrying out their due diligence, they may disengage from the deal altogether, or alter their offer to reflect this.
+If a buyer discovers that intellectual property is unprotected when carrying out their due diligence, they may disengage from the deal, or alter their offer to reflect this.
 They also have the right to use warranties or indemnities to protect themselves from potential problems in the future.

 For more information on selling your entertainment business, contact one of our professional advisors.
 Selling My Business has a team of business sales and finance experts with specialisms in the entertainment industry brought about by decades of experience – allowing us to provide the tailored advice you need.